thunder-project/thunder-registration/README.md

 model = CrossCorr().fit(data)
 ```

-Use a model to apply the estimated registration
+Use a model to apply the estimated registration to the same or different data

 ```python
 registered = model.transform(data)